odoo/documentation/sales/quotation/setup/optional.rst

 to increase the amount a customer spends once they begin the buying process.
 For instance, a customer purchasing a cell phone could be shown accessories like a protective case, a screen cover, and headset.
-In Odoo, a customer can be presented with additional products that are relevant to their chosen purchase in one of several locations.
+In Twenty20, a customer can be presented with additional products that are relevant to their chosen purchase in one of several locations.

 Configuration